lolotrgeek/DHT-registry/README.md

-DHT Registry with LevelDB key/value store.
+#DHT Registry with LevelDB key/value store.

 a few things to note:

-a node's state is a tuple of it's `alpha` / `ksize` / `id` / `immediate neighbors` each node's state is saved using a dataframe file named `state` plus it's port number the key/value store for a node is placed in a folder named by it's port number
+- Nodes have a state defined by a tuple of `alpha` / `ksize` / `id` / `immediate neighbors`
+- A Node's state is saved using a dataframe file named `state` plus it's port number
+- Key/value store for a node is placed in a directory named using it's `id`

 ## Install
 requires python 3.5 or greater